 Although teens generally strive for more independence, some still lack the emotional maturity they need to act responsibly.
-In an article published on the website for the Catholic Education Research Center, educator and psychologist JoAnn Deak explains that the brains of teenage boys function differently than teenage girls, including how they process emotions and react to challenges 1.
+Particularly with kids in their teenage years, ranging from middle school to high school, parents might see signs of immaturity that they might not have seen in their child in younger years.
+Young men in their teen years, however, could be more susceptible to this type of behavior.
+In an article published on the website for the Catholic Education Research Center, educator and psychologist JoAnn Deak explains that the brains of teenage boys function differently than those of teenage girls, including how they process emotions and react to challenges.
 A teenage boy’s moodiness or tendency toward argumentative or reckless behavior might be related to his brain being wired differently.

 Research suggests that a young person’s reasoning and judgment continue to develop into the early to mid-20s, according to Temple University psychology professor Laurence Steinberg, as reported at Foxnews.com.
 What that means is teenagers don’t always consider the consequences of their actions and therefore might act impulsively and with a lack of self-control that leads to immaturity.

 While raging hormones usually are blamed for unpredictable teen behavior, slow brain maturation might be more responsible.
 A teen’s risky or inappropriate behavior is more likely associated with a lack of myelin that helps transmit messages to the brain.
 Fewer nerve connections in the prefrontal cortex of the brain also contribute to poor impulse control.
 A 2005 article published by "The Guardian" newspaper points out that changes occur in the brain during puberty.
 These changes affect mood and can lead to risk-taking.
 While reduced numbers of nerve cells and connections in the prefrontal cortex is a normal stage in brain development, it affects how the brain processes information.